-Innovation focus and new services:
+Innovation focus and new services

 Autonomous Delivery Vehicles (ADVs) assisted operations.

-Context and challenges:
+Context and challenges

-By 2035, the City of Helsinki aims to be carbon-neutral.
-Low emission deliveries are key to reach this goal.
+By 2035, the City of Helsinki aims to be carbon neutral.
+Low-emission deliveries are key to reach this goal.
 However, in the inner-city area, delivery vehicles often stop inconveniently, increasing congestion, emissions and safety risks, and are too big to circulate in the city’s narrow streets.
-Therefore, the city wants to turn to sustainable and adequate vehicles to reduce the impacts of last mile logistics and find new solutions for data-driven planning and smart routing.
+Therefore, the city wants to turn to sustainable and adequate vehicles to reduce the impacts of last-mile logistics and find new solutions for data-driven planning and smart routing.

-Objectives and ambitions:
+Objectives and ambitions

-- safety and efficiency of remote supervision and operation of ADVs
+- Safety and efficiency of remote supervision and operation of ADVs.

-Digital Twins will be adopted simulating last mile delivery value chain reorganization to measure the feasibility in challenging settings.
+Digital Twins will be adopted simulating last-mile delivery value chain reorganisation to measure the feasibility in challenging settings.

-- LMAD: pilot planning and operation of autonomous platform
+- LMAD: operation of autonomous platform

-- SOBEN (TwinswHeel): autonomous platform provider
+- SOBEN (TwinswHeel): autonomous delivery vehicle designer and provider